singlefinite/SingleFinite.Mvvm/README.md

 }
 ```

-and a corresponding class that implements the `IView` interface for the above ViewModel:
+and a corresponding view class that implements `IView` and will be used with the view model defined above:

 ```csharp
 // MyView.cs